Saransh-cpp/rmstar/README.md

 ## Whitelisting star imports

-`removestar` does not replace star import lines that are marked with [Flake8 `noqa` comments][noqa-comments] that permit star imports (`F401` or `F403`).
+`rmstar` does not replace star import lines that are marked with [Flake8 `noqa` comments][noqa-comments] that permit star imports (`F401` or `F403`).